An Interdisciplinary Survey of Contemporary Art in Southern Appalachia

 The following 50 artists were selected through recommendations from regional museums, curators, and art organizations and through an open submission process.
-The overwhelming regional interest in this exhibition was demonstrated in the participation of artists in the free, public open call; over 400 artists applied through the call.
-Overall, the Museum and Andrew researched over 700 artists for consideration in the exhibition.
+The overwhelming regional interest in this exhibition was demonstrated in the participation of artists in the free, public open call; more than 400 artists applied through the call.
+Overall, the Museum and Andrew researched more than 700 artists for consideration in the exhibition.
 The selected artists represent all media, including painting, sculpture, new media, dance, and film.